A Horse Riding Holiday Through the Ages

 The region is famous for its historic towns, architecture and wines, and archaeological evidence suggests it has been inhabited since the Middle Palaeolithic period.

 The chateaux are synonymous with the kings of France and as such have been skillfully maintained.
 Riding through this département is like riding into a fairytale landscape; high turrets, intricate gables, over-hanging lanterns, bold buttresses and towering pinnacles.
 As you clatter through the cobbled streets atop your trusty steed the resonance of this era in French history is quite tangible.
-Over the course of the week-long ride guests will visit several chateaux dating from the 15th to the 17th century, all with a fascinating past as well as impressive facades and grounds.
+Over the course of the week-long horse riding holiday guests will visit several chateaux dating from the 15th to the 17th century, all with a fascinating past as well as impressive facades and grounds.

 The meeting point for this ride is Montrichard, a bustling medieval market town dominated by a lofty keep.
 Guests arrive and overnight at the Château de Vallagon, a charming three star hotel with a restaurant offering authentic French cuisine.
 Here riders will meet with the guide to discuss the trail ahead before a comfortable night’s sleep.